raspberrypilearning/hows-your-day/en/step_3.md

 Events are a good choice if you want your user to interact with the program.

-For example in the karaoke mood checker, gestures were used to choose from a range of moods and then the user pressed Button A to set their choice.
+For example in the karaoke mood checker, gestures were used to choose from a range of moods, and then the user presses Button A to set their choice.

 --- /collapse ---